A-Maugli/Ledger-Safe-Backup-POC2/README.md

 Problem:
 Ledger HW wallet has a 24-word master passphrase.
 This passphrase should never be entered into a computer, to keep it safe.
 But at the same time, it should be backed up securely.
-The backup should be in the form of shares, where m out of n shares is sufficient for recovery.
+The backup should be in the form of shares, where m out of n shares are sufficient for recovery.

 ## Backup
 - Set up a secure computing environment.